semgrep/semgrep/PRIVACY.md

 $ semgrep --config=p/python     # → metrics enabled (fetching Registry)
 ```

-Semgrep does **not** enable metrics when running with local configuration files or command-line search patterns.
+Semgrep does **not** enable metrics when running with only local configuration files or command-line search patterns.

 Semgrep does enable metrics if rules are loaded from the [Semgrep Registry](https://semgrep.dev/r).
 This helps
 maintainers improve the correctness and performance of registry rules.